Page posted: 1/7/10

 The assessment for PCA services is valid for 12 months.

-State Plan, Consumer Support Grant (CSG) or DD Waiver
+State plan, Consumer Support Grant (CSG) or Developmental Disabilities (DD) Waiver

 County public health nurses (PHNs) or PHNs under contract with the county, Managed Care Organization (MCO) or tribe complete PCA assessments and use the PCA Assessment and Service Plan (DHS 3244) (PDF)

-BI, CAC, CADI or EW waiver, or Alternative Care
+BI, CAC, CADI or EW waivers, or Alternative Care (AC)

-The county of residence, MCO or tribe completes a face-to-face PCA assessment when:
+The county of residence, MCO or tribal nation completes a face-to-face PCA assessment when:

 The assessor completes in-person assessments in one of the following settings: